-Convert your old swamp cooler into the most convenient, comfortable, inexpensive, healthy & sustainable way to cool your desert home
+The most convenient, comfortable, healthy way to cool your home using your existing swamp cooler.

 Colorful and intuitive

 Efficient evaporative cooling pairs well with heat pumps

 Keep your cooler, save 80% on cooling cost each year (and thousands on installation)

 Our enclosure is 3D printed of PLA from Hatchbox.